ashfarhangi/Algorithms_Data_Structures_Notes/README.md

 Data Structures and Algorithms
 ==============================

-The summary of **Data Structures and Algorithms** plus every **Interview step.**
+The summary of **Data Structures and Algorithms** plus **Interview steps.**

 I’ve included the code for each concept in Python in the code folder.
-I would suggest to implement this short code for your projects or coding interviews..
+I would suggest to implement short codes for your projects or coding interviews.

 I highly recommend the following materials by the order of importance: